Probing Right Handed Neutrino assisted Reheating with Gravitational Waves and Leptogenesis: Conclusion

 The detailed analysis of such reheating reveals some interesting features associated with this scenario.
 In general, such an extended reheating prescription mostly depends on the shape of the inflaton potential near its minimum, whereas the shape away from the minimum determines the inflationary dynamics.
 Specific to our scenario, in addition, we observe that the non-zero RHN mass and inflaton-RHN coupling have the potential to alter the dynamics of reheating.
 For example, with $k=4$ inflaton potential near minimum, no successful reheating can be achieved due to the reduction of the effective inflaton mass (field dependent) below the RHN mass after some e-folds which is a unique observation in the context of such extended perturbative reheating.
 We therefore focus on the $k=2$ case in this work.
 This dominant field-dependent mass of the RHN just after the end of the inflation has played an important role in determining the initial maximum temperature of the Universe, which is found to be slightly different than in the case of zero temperature mass of the RHN only.
 Furthermore, we notice that fixing the inflaton-RHN coupling to its maximum allowed value (restricted by preheating constraints) sets the reheating dynamics as practically independent of the RHN Yukawa coupling.

 The simultaneous fulfilment of neutrino mass and mixing angle constraints, along with the observed baryon asymmetry of the Universe, in this case, led to a specific allowed range for the mass of the RHNs, with which we further analyse the gravitational wave spectrum.
 We observed that the gravitational wave spectrum generated from the decay of inflaton mostly dominates over the scattering processes.
 However, there exists a small region where domination of scattering contribution over the decay can be seen, indicated by the presence of small bumps in the GW spectrum (in the MHz range) carrying a unique feature of our scenario.
-Interestingly, this region falls in the projected sensitivity range of the resonant cavity experiment.
-The peak of the GW spectrum though, falls in the optical frequency range which remains beyond the reach of most detector facilities.
+This region falls in the projected sensitivity range (although overly optimistic~\cite{Aggarwal_2025}) of the resonant cavity experiment~\cite{Herman_2023}.
+Furthermore, the peak of the GW spectrum in this setup lies in the optical frequency range.
+However, the associated amplitude remains beyond the reach of other more realistic proposals~\cite{Arvanitaki:2012cn,Goryachev:2014yra,Aggarwal:2020olq,Aggarwal:2020umq,Domcke:2020yzq,Ringwald:2020ist,Berlin:2021txa,Domcke:2022rgu,Herman:2022fau,Aggarwal_2025,Capdevilla:2025ivz}.
 We expect the future proposals for high-frequency GW detectors may test or falsify such unique reheating scenario.
 Finally, we would like to comment that there exists another source of GW production via bremsstrahlung from the three body decay of RHNs \cite{Datta_2024, Murayama_2025} while generating the thermal bath and contributing toward leptogenesis.
 However, such a contribution is found to be subdominant compared to the GW spectrum contributed by three body decay of inflaton.